Disability Support Services

 • Alternative format exam

-If your exam is designed to be taken at home utilizing Canvas or other virtual assessment method, you should communicate with your instructors about logistics (i.e. applying extended time in Canvas).
+If your exam is designed to be taken at home utilizing Canvas or other virtual assessment method (NOT using Honorlock), you should communicate with your instructors about logistics (i.e. applying extended time in Canvas).
 If you have concerns with this setup, please contact DSS.

 1. At the start of the term, confirm with your instructor your need for extended time.
 Instructors are responsible for setting up extended time in Canvas by adjusting the time limit, availability windows, and/or due dates.